Request Time on the OMM

 Note: Telescope time at the Mont-Mégantic Observatory is reserved for university researchers only.

 The Observatory’s telescope time is regularly granted every four months to university researchers who submit a request.
 Depending on constraints and the number of nights available, it is sometimes impossible to meet all requests.
-A time request for the period from May to August 2024 is made by filling in all the sections of the form.
-A copy of your request must be sent in PDF format to Sylvie Beaulieu by April 9, 2024.
+A time request is made by filling in all the sections of the form.
+A copy of your request must be sent in PDF format to Sylvie Beaulieu.

 The Mont-Mégantic Observatory is available for time requests using two observing modes: